 Happy Holidays to all!
 To those who have reserved a seat at our Christmas dinner and gift exchange, I look forward to seeing you on Friday, December 9th (5:00 P.M. social hour; 6:00 P.M. dinner).
-To those who are not local landmarks such as the Train Station.
-Please call Pat Sole (468-6661) to purchase or inquire about an item from the WHS store.
+To those who are not

 If you need that special holiday gift, consider one from the Wenonah Historical Society.
-Selections include Wenonah canvas carry-all bags, Wenonah Christmas tree ornaments, and beautiful framed photos of
+Selections include Wenonah canvas carry-all bags, Wenonah Christmas tree ornaments, and beautiful framed photos of local landmarks such as the